dantman/elite-vr-cockpit/GETTING-STARTED.md

 3. Navigate through the menu to Options > Controls
 4. At the top drop-down menu within the controls screen, set it to "generic joystick".
 This will give us a good starting point with a lot of defaults set for us.
-5. Check your Flight Axis Bindings.
+5. Check your Axis Bindings.
 If any of these are not already set, see the instructions for [How to set axis bindings](#bind-an-axis)

     **Joystick and Throttle Axes**